eclipse-kuksa/kuksa-android-companion/docs/QUICKSTART.md

 Here you have to enter the following connection information:

-- Host: The host on which the KUKSA.val Databroker is running.
+- Host: The host on which the KUKSA Databroker is running.
-- Port: The port on which the KUKSA.val Databroker is running.
+- Port: The port on which the KUKSA Databroker is running.
-  Make sure you used the same port, when starting the KUKSA.val Databroker.
-The default value expected by the App is 55556 while the KUKSA.val Databroker by default starts at port 55555.
+  Make sure you used the same port, when starting the KUKSA Databroker.
+The default value expected by the App is 55556 while the KUKSA Databroker by default starts at port 55555.
-- Enable TLS: This switch needs to be enabled, when you started your KUKSA.val Databroker in secure mode.
-Make sure you used the same mode, when starting the KUKSA.val Databroker.
+- Enable TLS: This switch needs to be enabled, when you started your KUKSA Databroker in secure mode.
+Make sure you used the same mode, when starting the KUKSA Databroker.
 - Certificate: If TLS is enabled, it is mandatory to set a Certificate, which is used to establish the secure connection.

 You can press the "refresh"-button, to start a new connection cycle.
 The "refresh"-button is the self-referencing arrow in the Connection Status Bar.
-Depending on your connection status the Connection Status Bar is colored red if no connection could be established or green if you are successfully connected to the KUKSA.val Databroker.
+Depending on your connection status the Connection Status Bar is colored red if no connection could be established or green if you are successfully connected to the KUKSA Databroker.

 ## Questions

-### Can't connect to KUKSA.val Databroker from Android Emulator
+### Can't connect to KUKSA Databroker from Android Emulator

-When the App is run from an Android Emulator and the host device is running the KUKSA.val Databroker.
+When the App is run from an Android Emulator and the host device is running the KUKSA Databroker.
 The host to be used is `10.0.2.2`.
 This is the internal loopback address of the host device.
 See the [android documentation](https://developer.android.com/studio/run/emulator-networking) for further details

-### I can't connect to the KUKSA.val Databroker from my mobile device.
+### I can't connect to the KUKSA Databroker from my mobile device.
 I am using a Proxy.

 The Proxy might prevent communication between the mobile device and the host device.
-Therefore even though the host device is running the KUKSA.val Databroker just fine, it is not possible for the mobile device to connect to it.
+Therefore even though the host device is running the KUKSA Databroker just fine, it is not possible for the mobile device to connect to it.

 This can be solved by